helrond/clbsj.org/_posts/2025-09-17-reading-psalms-and-proverbs-with-first-nations-people.md

 {% include registration-button.html link="https://clbsj.civicrm.org/civicrm/event/register?id=20&reset=1" %}

 This session will be co-hosted by CLBSJ Contemplative Traditions Advisor Sr. Sharifa Meytung and CLBSJ Executive Director Amy Dalton.
-People of all faiths and backgrounds are invited to attend! _Check back soon for more event details!_
+People of all faiths and backgrounds are invited to attend. _Check back soon for more event details!_

+## Optional Advance Reading:

+- You can [downloand the First Nations Version sampler HERE](https://www.ivpress.com/first-nations-version-psalms-and-proverbs), which includes several selections from the Psalms and Proverbs volume.

 ## Speaker Bios: